Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Each year, the Tasmanian Climate Change Office releases a report on Tasmania’s latest greenhouse gas accounts, which demonstrates the State’s progress towards its emissions reduction target and monitors emissions by sector.

-You can download the Tasmanian Greenhouse Gas Accounts Report 2014-15 (PDF), which details Tasmania’s latest greenhouse gas accounts for 2014-15.
+The Tasmanian Greenhouse Gas Accounts Report 2015-16 details Tasmania’s latest greenhouse gas accounts.
 Due to the complexity of the data and calculations, there is a two-year lag in reporting.

-The report is compiled using data from the Australian Government’s State and Territory Greenhouse Gas Inventories 2015, and National Inventory Report 2015, prepared by the Australian Government Department of the Environment and Energy to meet Australia’s annual reporting commitments under Article 12 of the United Nations Framework Convention on Climate Change and Article 7 of the Kyoto Protocol.
+The report is compiled using data from the Australian Government’s State and Territory Greenhouse Gas Inventories 2016 and the annual National Inventory Report.
+The Australian Government Department of the Environment and Energy prepares the Inventories to meet Australia’s annual reporting commitments under Article 12 of the United Nations Framework Convention on Climate Change and Article 7 of the Kyoto Protocol.

 More information is available from the Australian Government's environment website.